djeada/Hdf5/README.md

 Linear:
   - Data is stored in a single file.
-  - Data is stored in a linear fashion.
   - Data is stored in a single chunk.
   - Data is stored in a single block.